-Being referred to as the ‘Caner is a wry commentary on the rabid whisky aficionados inhabiting the province, if not the country, in which I lived; and from the inception of our Liquorature Collective, I loudly and cheerfully bugled my preference for the extract of the cane.
-As time went on this pretty much became an article of faith…need I go on?
+Being referred to as the ‘Caner is a wry commentary on the rabid whisky aficionados inhabiting the province, if not the country, in which I lived and the utter paucity of selections in the country I now call home; it found its origin in the Liquorature Collective, where I loudly and cheerfully bugled my preference for the extract of the cane right from the get go in 2009.
 After sampling, reviewing and writing about rums on and for Liquorature for almost four years, I decided to open up The Lone Caner as a website in its own right in March 2013.

 The site is about rum reviews and tastings and essays on producers, as well as whatever news of the rum world I feel like commenting on.
 Nothing more, though as time goes on I may bring books and photography in as well – the ‘Caner is, after all, a single person’s work and interests.
 However, this site is primarily geared towards rums and their makers.

 I’ve arranged all posts on rums into one master index (see menu item at top – “Rum Reviews”), with a numerical sequencer showing which numbered review it was – my thoughts and opinions and development are therefore more easily followed for those curious enough to spend an inordinate amount of time charting the development of the reviews, and how my opinions changed over time.
 On the left there are two main sets of categories (and subcategories) – one is to classify rums into countries, and another, further down, for rums by makers.